 - In Flight dates, set the date and time when the tag is fired.

-- In Tag triggers, click Add new trigger or Choose existing trigger to set up a trigger for your tag.
+- In Tag triggers, click Add a trigger or Choose existing trigger to set up a trigger for your tag.

 - Adjust trigger conditions.